-2.4 Input and output format
+2.4.
+Input and Output Format

-In order to train a single model on the diverse set of tasks described above, we need a consistent input and output format across all tasks.
-As recently noted by [McCann et al., 2018; Radford et al., 2019]. it is possible to formulate most NLP tasks in a "text-to-text" format - that is, a task where the model is fed some text for context or conditioning and is then asked to produce some output text.
+In order to train a single model on the diverse set of tasks described above, we cast all of the tasks we consider into a "text-to-text" format-that is, a task where the model is fed some text for context or conditioning and is then asked to produce some output text.
 This framework provides a consistent training objective both for pre-training and fine-tuning.
-Specifically, the model is trained with a maximum likelihood objective (using "teacher forcing" [Williams and Zipser, 1989) regardless of the task.
+Specifically, the model is trained with a maximum likelihood objective (using "teacher forcing" (Williams and Zipser, 1989)) regardless of the task.
 To specify which task the model should perform, we add a task-specific (text) prefix to the original input sequence before feeding it to the model.

 As an example, to ask the model to translate the sentence "That is good." from English to German, the model would be fed the sequence "translate English to German: That is good." and would be trained to output "Das ist gut."
 For text classification tasks, the model simply predicts a single word corresponding to the target label.
-For example, on the MNLI benchmark [Williams et al., 2017] the goal is to predict whether a premise implies ("entailment"), contradicts ("contradiction"), or neither ("neutral") a hypothesis.
-With our preprocessing, the input sequence becomes "mnli premise: I hate pigeons. hypothesis: My feelings towards pigeons are filled with animosity." with the corresponding target word "entailment".
-Note that an issue arises if our model outputs text on a text classification task that does not correspond to any of the possible labels (for example if the model outputs "hamburger" when the only possible labels for a task were "entailment", "neutral", or "contradiction").
+For example, on the MNLI benchmark (Williams et al., 2017) the goal is to predict whether a premise implies ("entailment"), contradicts ("contradiction"), or neither ("neutral") a hypothesis.
+With our preprocessing, the input sequence becomes "muli premise: I hate pigeons. hypothesis: My feelings towards pigeons are filled with animosity." with the corresponding target word "entailment".
+Note that an issue arises if our model outputs text on a text classification task that does not correspond to any of the possible labels (for example if the model outputs "hamburger" when the only possible labels for a task were "entailment", "neutral". or "contradiction").
 In this case, we always count the model's output as wrong, though we never observed this behavior in any of our trained models.
+Note that the choice of text prefix used for a given task is essentially a hyperparameter; we found that changing the exact wording of the prefix had limited impact and so did not perform extensive experiments into different prefix choices.
 A diagram of our text-to-text framework with a few input/output examples is shown in Figure 1.
+We provide full examples of preprocessed inputs for every task we studied in Appendix D.